Siemens Desiro: United States

-The Sprinter light rail system employs VT642 Desiro diesel units.
+The Sprinter hybrid rail system employs VT642 Desiro diesel units.
 It serves Northern San Diego County, California, United States between Oceanside and Escondido along a 35 km railway line.
 Twelve married pairs were delivered in August 2006 to the operator North County Transit District (NCTD).
-Service began on 9 March 2008, serving fifteen stations.
+Service began on March 9, 2008, serving fifteen stations along the 22 mile right of way.

 Mountain Rail, one of two competing coalitions bidding on a large portion of FasTracks in Denver, appeared to be proposing a Siemens Desiro ML derived vehicle that is Federal Railroad Administration compliant.
 Both EMU and DMU units would have been used for the Northwest Corridor, North Metro Corridor and Gold Line.
 Electric traction was eventually chosen for the project.

 Desiro Mainline

 Austria

 In April 2010 ÖBB signed a framework agreement for up to 200 Desiro ML trains.
 The first such trains entered service on the Vienna S-Bahn in 2015, branded as class 4744/4746 cityjet.
 By the end of December 2021 ÖBB received the last three-car cityjet Desiro ML from the framework contract for 200 vehicles in April 2010.

-In August 2021 ÖBB acquires 21 additional four-car cityjet Desiro ML trains with eight entries and more than 290 seats.
+In August 2021 ÖBB acquired 21 additional four-car cityjet Desiro ML trains with eight doors per side and more than 290 seats.

 Belgium

 In 2008 NMBS/SNCB ordered 305 Desiro ML trains.
 In 2013, the order of the final 250 trains was suspended because of technical problems with the trains already running.
 The company is seeking damages from Siemens for these problems which caused many delays.
 Siemens had already been fined €25 million for the late delivery of the first batch of trains.
 The order for all units was confirmed in 2013 and in March 2015 the last two arrived.

 In August 2014 the head of the NMBS/SNCB explained to the newspapers that the Desiro trains need repairing too often, i.e., at a rate of one technical intervention per 8000 kilometers.
-The trains are used heavily on the Brussels Regional Express Network, but also InterCity lines between Antwerp and Ghent and on lines electrified with 25kV AC in the Belgian Ardennes where they replaced diesel-trains.
+The trains are used heavily on the Brussels Regional Express Network, but also InterCity lines between Antwerp and Ghent and on lines electrified with 25kV AC in the Belgian Ardennes where they replaced diesel-trains or locomotive-hauled stock on the international Liège to Luxembourg City route.